Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

  internal sealed partial class Configuration : DbMigrationsConfiguration<YourDbContext>
     {
 ```

-> Note: This is in contrast to the Database initializer `Seed` method, which will only run when the database is created.
-[Database initializer and Migrations Seed methods](https://blog.oneunicorn.com/2013/05/28/database-initializer-and-migrations-seed-methods) is a great blog post that covers this in more detail.
->
 Before using the Migrations Seed method, you'll need to disable the database initializer by commenting out or deleting the `<databaseInitializer>` element you added in the `Web.config` file.

 Since we are no longer dropping and recreating the database, the Migrations `Seed` method must be able handle the data already contained in the database.
 There is an extension method, `AddOrUpdate`, that is specifically designed for this purpose.